 The best cordless drill for you is not necessary the most expensive one.
 There are lots of factors to consider when choosing a cordless drill.
 If you are not a professional, there is no need to buy the most expensive cordless drill on the market.
 The professional grade drills are often bigger and heavier than the models that are designed for the DIYer.
 Make sure that the drill you buy is not to heavy for you as this will result in fatigue and an unpleasant working experience.
 We list the weight of each drill in our reviews to make it easy for you to compare the different options.

 Choose a drill that has the features that you require in a cordless drill.
 If you need it for drilling mainly, pick a drill with a high speed rating.
 The higher the speed rating, the better the drill is at drilling holes.
 If your priority is driving screws, choose a cordless drill with a high torque rating and multiple torque settings.
 If you find that a cordless drill doesn’t provide enough power or torque for your intended use, a corded drill or drill press may be a better option.
 A drill press is a stationary tool, but produce loads of power and torque for tougher drilling applications.
 This is also the best tool to use for precise, repetitive drilling.
+We sure hope that our cordless drill reviews help you in the search for the best cordless drill.

 - Consumer feedback forums